-You ever wonder why music libraries refuse to pitch certain genres of music?
+Do you ever wonder why music libraries refuse to pitch certain genres of music?
 Not every library of course, but there are those that do.
-Throughout this licensing course I’ve run into 40+ libraries that wont accept anything outside of Rock, Jazz and Country.
+Throughout this licensing course, I’ve run into 40+ libraries that won’t accept anything outside of Rock, Jazz, and Country.

 Why is this?
 Why limit potential income?

 The answer is simple: They either dislike the genre, have too much of it, or don’t understand it.

 Allow me to go into a little more detail.

 Everyone’s entitled to their own opinions and tastes.
 I once asked a library owner why she didn’t accept Dubstep.
 The lady kindly replied with “I just don’t like it, and it’s hard for me to pitch music I’m not passionate about”

 Nothing wrong with that, to each their own.

 For others it’s a dislike of working with the genre, a perfect example here would be hip hop.
 It’s a pet peeve to most because it’s hard to tell if the music is really “sample-free”.

 Libraries may love the sound, but not the risk.
 I know some of you are thinking “There’s dishonestly in every genre”.
 I totally agree, but the chances of a rock group or country producer/singer sampling another musician’s material is rare compared to producers in electronic-based genres.

 Already Have Enough